jeremysinger/capabilitiesforcoders/index.rst

 * Episode 1: **Capabilities in Cambridge**.
 Jeremy visits the University of Cambridge and chats with Robert Watson about the origins of the CHERI project. `[MP3] <https://capabilitiesforcoders.com/podcasts/cap4coders_pod1.mp3>`_

+You can subscribe to the Capabilities for Coders podcast on your favourite platform, e.g. `[Apple Podcasts] <https://podcasts.apple.com/gb/podcast/capabilities-for-coders/id1677565156>`_

 Search docs
 ==================